mvolkmann/blog/src/lua.md

 - lack of support for object oriented programming (OOP), although it can be simulated with metatables and functions
 - limited support for error handling (see the `error` and `pcall` functions)
-- limited support for regular expressions
+- limited support for string pattern matching, using string "patterns" which are a simplified version of regular expressions

 TODO: Get more from http://notebook.kulchenko.com/programming/lua-good-different-bad-and-ugly-parts.